javascript-tutorial/zh.javascript.info/1-js/11-async/01-callbacks/article.md

 }
 ```

 See?
-It does the same, and there's no deep nesting now because we made every action a separate top-level function.
+It does the same thing, and there's no deep nesting now because we made every action a separate top-level function.

 It works, but the code looks like a torn apart spreadsheet.
 It's difficult to read, and you probably noticed that one needs to eye-jump between pieces while reading it.
 That's inconvenient, especially if the reader is not familiar with the code and doesn't know where to eye-jump.